fhnw-iot-5ibb1/fhnw-iot-project-raspberryreef/README.md

 * Since I wanted to work without the Grove base hat I needed to solder some wires which was completely new for me.
 * Since I did not want to drill any holes into my reef tank, I needed to find another way of attaching my water level sensors to the tank.
 I finally found the perfect climbs for this in the spare parts form another tank.
 * Sometimes RaspberryReef sent me direct messages on twitter because the application measured that there is not enough water in the refill bucket.
 However, when I checked the amount of water in the bucket everything was fine.
 It took me hours to find the problem.
 The running refill pump created a magnetic field which was strong enough to trigger the magnetic switch of the water level sensor.
 I was able to solve this issue by positioning the sensor directly on top of the pump.
+* I struggled a lot with the twitter authentication.
+Twitter uses OAuth 1.0 and I somehow failed to get it working.
+My Postman request worked fine but I was not able to implement it in JS.
+I decided to use a library then.

 ### Live demo
 Working end-to-end prototype, "device to cloud", part of your 10' presentation.